AC St. Louis: USSF D2 Pro League

 In February 2010, AC St. Louis announced that Steve Ralston – MLS career leader in games played, minutes played, and assists – would become the first player ever to officially sign with the club.
 The rest of the roster was primarily filled out with lower division signees and former college players.

 After a successful launch in April, the club fell into financial trouble by May 2010 when the investors pulled out of funding both AC St. Louis and St. Louis Athletica.
 Despite Cooper resuming financial control of the teams, Athletica was unable to be saved.
 Other cost-cutting measures included selling Ralston's contract back to the New England Revolution and negotiating contract buyouts of players who did not reside in the St. Louis area.
 AC St. Louis finished the season second to last in both their conference and league.

-AC St. Louis vs FC Tampa Bay, 2010.

 During the following off season, Cooper sought to sell the club to keep it financially afloat.
 However, despite his best efforts to secure the long-term future of the club, AC St. Louis folded in January 2011.